jimmyangel/morinricardo/content/post/2022-10-21-oregon-watersheds.md

 That is the question [Oregon Wild](https://oregonwild.org/) wants to be able to answer at a moment's notice, and that's the subject of my latest volunteer project.

-[Oregon Wild](https://oregonwild.org/) needs the data and a tool, to help understand the full extent of Oregon's drinking watersheds and how are populations connected to any given Oregon location through common watersheds.
+[Oregon Wild](https://oregonwild.org/) needs the data and a tool, to help understand the full extent of Oregon's drinking watersheds and which populations are connected to any given Oregon location through common watersheds.

 <!--more-->

 ### Data analysis and a web application

 The project had two parts.
+Our starting point was the surface drinking watersheds Geographical Information Systems (GIS) dataset [published](https://www.oregon.gov/deq/wq/programs/pages/dwp-maps.aspx) by the [Oregon Department of Environmental Quality (DEQ)](https://www.oregon.gov/deq/pages/index.aspx).

-First, we followed a rigorous and tricky analysis process using multiple data sources to generate a GIS dataset.
+First, we followed a rigorous and tricky analysis process using multiple data sources to generate a new enhanced GIS dataset that fully maps each watershed and incorporates population data.

 Second, we created a web application that could be used by anyone to easily view Oregon's drinking watersheds and discover how populations and communities are interconnected through them.

 On this post, I introduce the web application: how to access it, how to use it, and how we built it.
 On an upcoming post, I will describe the process that we went through to compile and assemble the underlying data.